Contact Us

 About Us

-Welcome to Just for Kidz Therapy (JFKT), where purposeful play = progress!
-JFKT is the solo practice of Dr. Jenny Villalobos, PPOTD, OTR/L, ASDCS, ADHD-RSP.
-Jenny is a pediatric occupational therapist, a wife & mother of three, a Parkland resident, and an adult with ADHD.
-Jenny currently serves children 1-12 years old in Parkland, Coconut Creek, Coral Springs & Deerfield (see specifics below).
+Welcome to Just for Kidz Therapy, where purposeful play = progress!
+Just for Kidz Therapy is the solo practice of Dr. Jenny Villalobos, PP-OTD, OTR/L, ASDCS, ADHD-RSP, licensed Occupational Therapist, certified Autism Spectrum Disorder Clinical Specialist and certified AHDH-Rehabilitation Service Provider.
+Jenny currently serves children 1-12 years old in Parkland, Coconut Creek, Coral Springs & Deerfield.
 All therapy occurs in the child's natural environment- either home, school, or in the community (i.e. public library).

 Approach to Therapy